AminoffZ/github-repo-size/README.md

 #### What is a _content.ts_/_script.ts_?

+TLDR: I mainly use content.js/ts to add other scripts or files to the DOM when loaded.
+I use script.js/ts for almost everything else.

-ChatGPT: In extension development, a content script is a JavaScript file that runs in the context of a web page and can modify its content and behavior.
+A content script is a JavaScript file that runs in the context of a web page and can modify its content and behavior.
 The content script can read and modify the HTML, CSS, and JavaScript of the web page, and can be used to add new functionality, modify existing functionality, or manipulate the content of the page in various ways.

 The name "content.js" is often used as a convention to indicate that the file contains the code for a content script.
 However, developers are free to use any filename they like for their content script.